Education

 Qualitative Research Methods

 Dr. Karikari received his Ph.D. in Communication Studies from the University of New Mexico, Albuquerque in 2018.
 Prior to that he obtained an MA in Communication Studies from Minnesota State University, Mankato in 2013.
-His research draws from scholarship in organizational communication and critical/cultural studies where, for instance, he examines the dialectics of individual agency and organizational constraints.
-Particularly, he is interested in how globalized media discourses impact organizational reality.
+His research draws from scholarship in organizational communication, leadership communication and critical/cultural studies where he studies advocacy, resilience, neoliberalism, and alternative organizing.
 He also takes a critical approach to the study of race/ethnicity and globalization in organizations and aims to bring the experiences of traditionally marginalized minority groups to the center of conversations about organizational leadership and decision-making processes.
 Dr. Karikari was chosen as the 2017 Guest Scholar for the Aspen Institute’s Conference on Communications Policy.
-He has also authored/co-authored several journal articles and book chapters.
+He is currently the Director of the Communication and Advocacy graduate program and has authored/co-authored several journal articles and book chapters in the field of communication studies and beyond.
 In his spare time, he likes to watch or play soccer.
-He also spends a considerable amount of time watching TV dramas.
+He also spends a considerable amount of his downtime watching TV dramas.

 COMM 419: Organizational Communication